 Free memory: 83.36 MB Total memory: 174.50 MB Max memory: 228.00 MB

-Generally you should allow at least 2G for the operating system and other overhead and the rest should be available for Tomcat and Web Viewer.
+Generally you should allow no more than half of the available RAM for the operating system and other overhead and the rest should be available for Tomcat and Web Viewer.

 Increasing the amount of memory for Tomcat with tomcat7w